IntellectualSites/documentation/plotsquared/commands.md

 ### MERGE

-Merge the plot you are standing on with another plot.
+Merge the plot with another plot(s).

+The first plot location argument is optional.
+Alternatively, it refers to the plot on which the user is currently located.

 **Usage:**
 `/plot [[world;]X;Z] merge <all | n | e | s | w> [removeroads]`